-After you deploy the vCenter Server Appliance, you can edit the DNS settings and specify which DNS server to use.
+After you deploy the vCenter Server Appliance, you can edit the DNS settings and select which DNS server to use.
 You can edit the IP address settings of the vCenter Server Appliance.
-You can also specify whether to use IPv4 and IPv6 or only IPv6, and how the appliance obtains the IP address.
+You can select whether to use IPv4 or IPv6, and how the appliance obtains the IP address.

 To change the IP address of the appliance, verify that the system name of the appliance is an FQDN.
 If, during the deployment of the appliance, you set an IP address as a system name, you cannot change the IP address after the deployment.
 The system name is always used as a primary network identifier.